htrc/scwared-native-american-authored-works/workset/README.md

 README for workset directory

 # Introduction
+The public version of the workset is hosted by the [HathiTrust Research Center](http://analytics.hathitrust.org/) (HTRC) at <insert-link-here>.

 The `workset` directory contains multiple data files with metadata about the workset and its volumes.
-Details about each file, its format, and structure are included below
+Details about each file, its format, and structure are included below.
-explain:

 # `native-authored-works.csv`

 This is a simple CSV file listing the volume ID and some additional metadata for each volume in the workset.
+The CSV file may be edited by removing and adding volume, and the edited file may used as the basis for a new workset.
+The full CSV file or simply a text file with a list of volume IDs may be uploaded to <insert-link-here> to create a new workset.

 The columns in the CSV file are: